Mass grave with 100 bodies found near Mosul

 Mosul operation: Iraqi-led forces push toward key city

-Iraqi forces fire artillery at ISIS targets on the Bertilla front on November 1.
+Iraqi forces fire artillery at ISIS targets on the Bartella front on November 1.

 Mosul operation: Iraqi-led forces push toward key city